 Stage 3The Taskforce analyses the submissions received to inform the content of its Regulation Impact Statement.

 Stage 4Release Regulation Impact Statement (RIS) for consultation with stakeholders.
-The RIS will be supported by multiple stakeholder engagement channels.
+Stakeholders will have the opportunity to respond through the following channels:

 Stage 5The Taskforce analyses the input received to inform its advice to Government.